gabriel-a-oliver/css432KevinGabriel-TFTP/README.md

 "./tftpserver 519709" command.
 The program takes 1 argument - port number, 519709 in our case.

-4.Start the client: The client takes 3 arguments - operation, file name, and port number.
+4. Start the client: Go to the client directory and run the client program.
+The client program takes 3 arguments - operation, file name, and port number.
 The operation will be in the format of either be "-r" or "-w" and file name will be "filename.txt".
 An example command is "./tftpclient -r test.txt 519709".

 Test cases:
 1. Read small/large file: Have server running and "./tftpclient -r test.txt 519709"